rittelle/docker-git-server/README.md

 A lightweight Git Server Docker image built with Alpine Linux.
 Available on [GitHub](https://github.com/jkarlosb/git-server-docker) and [Docker Hub](https://hub.docker.com/r/jkarlos/git-server-docker/)

+This image only supports amd64 and arm64 as git-annex is not available on other platforms.

 ### Basic Usage

 How to run the container in port 2222 with two volumes: keys volume for public keys and repos volume for git repositories: